claire-xuey1/Projects/README.md

 # Projects

-Including all the projects I participated.
+Including all the projects I've participated.